 You can pay in full, or by Direct Debit - you'll need to indicate your payment method on your application form.

-- pay by Direct Debit - the first payment will taken on or just after 1 October 2020 (you'll need to return a completed Direct Debit form with your application)
+- pay by Direct Debit - the first payment will be taken on or just after 1 October 2022

 Important payment information:

 If you default on payments, the travel pass will be withdrawn.

 If you have an outstanding debt for school transport, this must be paid before we can consider a new application.